Fire and rescue services

 Other entry conditions apply, such as compulsory medical insurance.

-Authorities permit Australians to cross land borders for short visits to the areas of Augustov Canal, Belovezhskaya Pushcha and Brest (bordering Poland), and Grodno (bordering Poland and Lithuania).
+Authorities permit Australians to cross land borders through assigned border checkpoints for short visits to the areas of Augustov Canal, Belovezhskaya Pushcha and Brest (bordering Poland), and Grodno (bordering Poland and Lithuania).

 Entry and exit conditions can change at short notice.
 For details about visas, currency, customs and quarantine rules, contact:

-When you enter Belarus or Russia, you need to complete a migration card.
+If, despite our advice, you travel to Belarus or Russia, you'll need to complete a migration card when you enter.
 One card covers both countries.

 If you don't get a card on your flight or train, ask the border control authorities for one.